Arize-ai/phoenix/docs/datasets-and-experiments/how-to-datasets/using-evaluators.md

 Code evaluators are functions that evaluate the output of your LLM task that don't use another LLM as a judge.
 An example might be checking for whether or not a given output contains a link - which can be implemented as a RegEx match.

-`phoenix.datasets.evaluators` contains some pre-built code evaluators that can be passed to the `evaluators` parameter in experiments.
+`phoenix.experiments.evaluators` contains some pre-built code evaluators that can be passed to the `evaluators` parameter in experiments.

 {% tabs %}
 {% tab title="Python" %}